CJPrindle/Themes-VisualStudio17/README.md

 # Visual Studio Theme Files

-These are the new JSON format for VS 2017.
-I got a lot of them from someone else on GitHub but I couldn't find them again so I figured I would spread the love.
-I've created a few themes myself and if you would like to add some to this collection please feel free to reach out
+These files are written in the new JSON format for VS 2017 only.
+I downloaded lot of these from someone else on GitHub but I could never find them again so I figured I would spread the love of cool themes.
+I've created a few themes myself and if you would like to add some to this collection please feel free to reach out.
+It would be great to have a huge selection for people.

 ## TO AVOID CONFUSION ##

-I've seen more than a few people not realize this is completely new format.
+I've seen more than a few people not realize this is a completely new format.

 + Visual Studio 2017 Only
 + Files are in JSON format (NO XML!!!)